slcas/heating_load_calculator/README.md

 }
 ```

-The semantics correspond to the interactive input:
+The semantics correspond to the interactive input.

 #### Room fields